tfiling/Base44-projects-prompts/recipe_ai/2 - Extended Features and Functionality.md

 ## Addendum: Extended Features and Functionality

-### 1. Recipe Library per User
+### 1. Saved Recipes Library per User
 **Overview**
-- The Recipe Library is private to each user, containing both generated and manually saved recipes.
+- The Saved Recipes Library is private to each user, containing both generated and manually saved recipes.
-- All newly generated recipes automatically appear in the user's **Recipe History**, from which the user can **save** any recipe to their personal library with a single click.
+- All newly generated recipes automatically appear in the user's **Recipe History**, from which the user can **save** any recipe to their personal Saved Recipes library with a single click.

 **Tagging & Organization**
-- Recipes in the library can be tagged to facilitate search and categorization.
+- Recipes in the Saved Recipes library and Recipe History can be tagged to facilitate search and categorization.
 - When users click an **“Add Tag”** button on a recipe’s page, a text field is displayed.
 Typing in this field shows existing tags via autocomplete.
 Users can select an existing tag or create a new one.
-- The library supports unlimited saved recipes.
+- The Saved Recipes library supports unlimited saved recipes.
 Pagination or infinite scrolling is used to handle large collections.

 **Search & Filter**
 - Users can **search** by free text or filter by tags and other recipe properties (e.g., cooking time, difficulty, etc.).
-- This allows quick discovery of specific recipes within the library.
+- This allows quick discovery of specific recipes within the Saved Recipes library and Recipe History.

 ---